How To Catch Trout In A Stream: 19 Best Guide Tips

 Many years ago a landowner who is an excellent river angler gave me a valuable tip that I remember and share today.

-First, working your way down the river is basically like kicking mud and debris in the trout’s face, and in some instances, with very wary wild trout this can single danger from a long way away and make them go lock-jaw before you even get to make a cast.
+He said “Working your way down the river is basically like kicking mud and debris in the trout’s face, and the trout in my pool can sense danger from a long way away, which makes them go lock-jaw before you even get to make a cast.”

 19. Use Smaller Baits And Flies

-In smaller streams even small spawn bags work well, smaller lures will work well too.
-You really don’t need bigger lures because you are not casting that far in a small river anyways.
+In smaller streams even small spawn bags or a single salmon eggs work well, smaller lures will work well too.

 20. Walk Before You Start Fishing